Bee & Wasp Removal — Connect to a Licensed Local Bee and wasp exterminator

 Final cost depends on home size, infestation severity, and treatment method.
 Free inspection determines exact pricing — no obligation to book.
 See FAQ below for details.

 Stinging insects send more Americans to the emergency room each year than any other household pest.
-Wasps, yellow jackets, and hornets are aggressive defenders of their nests — disturbing a nest can produce a swarm response of 50 or more stings, and roughly 1-2% of the US population has a severe allergic reaction to insect venom that can be fatal without emergency medical care.
+Bees, wasps, yellow jackets, and hornets are aggressive defenders of their nests — disturbing a nest can produce a swarm response of 50 or more stings, and roughly 1-2% of the US population has a severe allergic reaction to insect venom that can be fatal without emergency medical care.
 Time matters: wasps and yellow jackets build structurally significant nests within 7-10 days, and once a nest is mature, removal cost climbs three to five times what early-stage treatment would have cost.
-We treat wasp, hornet, and yellow jacket nests through licensed local exterminators.
-For honey bee swarms and hives, we connect homeowners to local beekeepers for live relocation — honey bees are essential pollinators, and ethical removal is both the right approach and what the law in many states encourages.
+Licensed local operators treat all stinging insects through professional pest control — safe handling, accurate species identification, and pollinator awareness as standard practice across bees, wasps, hornets, and yellow jackets.

 How to identify common stinging insects